Overview of the United Arab Emirates Legal System

 Although the core principles of law in the UAE are drawn from Sharia, most legislation is comprised of a mix of Islamic and European concepts of civil law, which have a common root in the Egyptian legal code established in the late 19th to 20th centuries.
 The French influence is most clearly demonstrated by the adoption of the civil law by most countries in the region similar to those in European states, rather than the common-law system in the UK.

 Although these systems are different, the basic legal principles and structure are logical and understandable.
-They have evolved over many centuries, in a similar way to the West and, especially in the UAE, are adapting to the changing needs of society with new developments in thinking for a modern age.
+They have evolved over many centuries, in a similar way to the West and, especially in the UAE, are adapting to the changing needs of society with new developments in thinking for the modern age.
 More changes in commercial law have liberalized legal regimes, creating a more open and understandable environment for foreign businesses and investors.

 The basis of the legal system in the UAE is Sharia or Quranic Law.
 In the constitutions, Islam is identified as the state religion as well as the principal source of law.
-However, although the principles of Sharia influence criminal and civil laws, the direct influence of Sharia in the UAE is primarily confined to social laws, such as family law, divorce or succession.
+However, although the principles of Sharia influence criminal and civil laws, the direct influence of Sharia in the UAE is primarily confined to social laws, such as family law, divorce, or succession.
 Most commercial matters are now dealt with by either civil courts or permanently established arbitration tribunals.

 2.1.1.
 Issuance Constitution of United Arab Emirates